werner-scholtz/kalender/README.md

 The CaledarView can take a CalendarEventHandlers object.
 The CalendarEventHandlers handles the user's interaction with the calendar.
 (Do not confuse the CalendarEventHandlers with the EventsController)

-There are 4 events at this time that can be handeled.
+There are 5 events at this time that can be handeled.

 1. **onEventChanged**: this function is called when an event displayed on the calendar is changed. (resized or moved)

+2. **onEventChangeStart**: this function is called when an event is about to be changed.

-2. **onEventTapped**: this function is called when an event displayed on the calendar is tapped.
+3. **onEventTapped**: this function is called when an event displayed on the calendar is tapped.

-3. **onCreateEvent**: this function is called when a new event is created by the calendar.
+4. **onCreateEvent**: this function is called when a new event is created by the calendar.

-4. **onDateTapped**: this function is called when a date on the calendar is tapped.
+5. **onDateTapped**: this function is called when a date on the calendar is tapped.

 ```dart
 CalendarEventHandlers<Event>(